 Onionlab is an audiovisual studio based in Barcelona, working worldwide.
 We have extensive experience in creating audiovisual and interactive content for important exhibitions, events and pavilions.
 Our job is to search for and develop new concepts, techniques and approaches to expand our skills and knowledge of the audiovisual industry.

-Our portfolio consists of varied works of art from reviving facades of buildings to lightening up bridges and creating unforgettable experiences, interactive art installations,events, stage design and led stage design.
+Our portfolio consists of varied works of art from reviving facades of buildings to lighting up bridges and creating unforgettable experiences, interactive art installations, events, stage design and led stage design.

 Everything started mostly by coincidence, as all great things do.
 At first we used to create audiovisuals for concerts and clubs.
 During that time we were getting more interested in the technology world.
 Our objective was to use technology to express, communicate and generate content for creative industries.
 To be able to do that, one has to be up to date with technology as well as adding an innovative personal touch.
 Since the beginning of Onionlab, we have been experimenting with software and new digital techniques and we eventually made our own software to create animated graphics and 3D content.

-Suddenly, digital art was becoming very popular and there started to be organized light festivals.
-This gave us an opportunity to showcase our work and establish ourselves in the audiovisual world.
+Suddenly, digital art was becoming very popular and light festivals started to spring up.
+This gave us an opportunity to showcase our work and establish ourselves in the audio-visual world.
 It has been said that we are pioneers of 3D projection mapping.
 Using this technique, we have been able to revive and transform the world’s most eminent facades into unimaginable and magical journeys full of different narrations.